v-rgrace/Viva/Viva/goals/tags.md

 search.appverid:
 - MET150

-description: "Learn how to add tags to OKRs and initiatives to simplify navigation and reporting."
+description: "Add tags to Objectives and Key Results (OKRs) and initiatives to simplify navigation and reporting."
 ---

 # Tags

-You  add tags in Viva Goals to group similar OKRs and initiatives under a common identifier or add an extra level of description.
-Tags make it easier to search for specific OKRs and initiatives and to generate targeted reports.
+Using tags in Viva Goals makes it easier to search for specific Objectives and Key Results (OKRs) and initiatives, and to generate reports targeted to specific data.
+Using tables enables you to group similar OKRs and initiatives under a common identifier and add an extra level of description so they're easier to find, track, and use.

-This article describes how to add tags, search by tag, and use Explorer to make reports with the Tags filter.
+This article describes how to add tags in Viva Goals, search by a tag, and use the **Tags** filter in Viva Goals.

 ## Add a tag

-1. Open the create or edit objective dialog box and select **Add Tags** under **More Options** under the objective name.
-In the text box, type the desired tag.

-2. Add a new tag if it doesn't exist yet, or select one from the dropdown.
+You can add a tag to an OKR in Viva Goals in two ways:

+1. Create a new OKR by selecting **+ Objective** in your main OKRs window.
+The **New Objective** window opens, in which you can enter a title for your new objective, add other details, and also select **More Options** to add delegation, view persmissions, and tags.
+1. In the **Tags** field, add tags by entering the tag text, such as **WFH**, and then select **Create a new tag - WFH** when it highlights.
+You can add multiple tags consecutively.
+If there are preexisting tags, you can select those to apply them to your new objective.
+1. Select **Create** when you're done adding tags, and observe that the tags are added to the objective's **Tags** column.

+--OR--

+1. Select an OKR from the main **OKRs** tab, and then select **Edit**.
+2. In the **Edit** window that opens, select how you want to modify the OKR's tags.
+For example, you can select **Add to existing** under **Change tags** and then select an existing tag to apply or enter a new tag name.
+3. Select **Save**, and then observe that your new tags are added to the OKR's **Tags** column.

    > [!NOTE]
-   > You can select **x** to remove the tag at any time.
+   > You can select **x** next to a tag's name to remove it.

-In the example pictured below, we're tagging OKRs related to **Customer Obsession**, the responsibilities for which are distributed across teams and individuals.
-It becomes strategically valuable to group these related OKRs together.
+The following image depicts an example of tagging OKRs that pertain to **Keep the company financially stable**.
+The responsibilities for **Keep the company financially stable** are distributed across teams, so it's valuable to group these related OKRs so they're easier to find and review.

 :::image type="content" source="../media/goals/4/45/a.jpg" alt-text="Screenshot shows where you add tags." lightbox="../media/goals/4/45/a.jpg":::

 ## Search by tag

-Tags are searchable.
-To search by tag, select the search button in the upper-right corner and type the tag name.
+You can search by tags by selecting **Search** in the **Main Menu** in the left pane, and then entering the tag name for which you want to search in **Search for OKRs, people, teams and more**.
+For example, if you search by **WFH**, the results that return include the OKR to which you added the WFH tag in the previous step, as the following image illustrates.

 :::image type="content" source="../media/goals/4/45/b.jpg" alt-text="Screenshot shows where you search by tag." lightbox="../media/goals/4/45/b.jpg":::

-## Reporting with tags
+## Create reports with tags

-You can use Explorer to filter by tag and create meaningful reports and views.
+You can use Explorer to filter by tags and create targeted reports and views.
 To create a report:

-1. Go to Explorer from the main menu and create a new view.
+1. Select **Explorer** from the **Main Menu**, and then select **Create new view**.

-2. Add the **Tags** filter, and select the desired tag.
+2. Select **+ Add filter**, and then select **Tag**.
+Select the desired tag, such as **#WFH**.

-3. Optionally, add other filters to the report.
-For example, we could use the **Tags** filter in combination with **Last Updated** to bring up recent progress made toward the Annual Event.
+3. Add other filters, optionally, such as **Last Check-in: Before** to have recent recorded progress made toward the objective included in the report.

-4. To separate tags in the exported report, select **Export tag values as separate columns**.
+4. Select Export options to have your report exported to either a Microsoft PowerPoint or Excel file.
+Depending on which application you select, you can then configure more options for the exported report.
+For example, if you select Excel, you can have tags separated in the exported report by selecting **Export tag values as separate columns**.
+5. Select **Export**, and you'll receive an email with the exported file attached.

    :::image type="content" source="../media/goals/4/45/c.jpg" alt-text="Screenshot shows the export report page." lightbox="../media/goals/4/45/c.jpg":::